PostHog/posthog.com/contents/blog/posthog-vs-pendo.md

 PostHog has ready-made apps for displaying pop-ups and tooltips, but the true power is in the ability to [build custom solutions](/tutorials/build-site-app).

 Below are some of the most popular ready-made apps which facilitate in-app messages in PostHog:

-- [NPS Survey App](/apps/nps-survey-app): Asks users how likely they are to recommend your product, on a scale of 0-10.
-Using this information, you can compute your Net Promoter Score.

 - [Notification Bar](/apps/notification-bar): Displays a customizable banner in your product, suitable for alerting users to important messages — like discounts, outages, or announcements.